tzdwq8/MechaCar_Statistical_Analysis/README.md

 ![Ttest Lot 3](https://user-images.githubusercontent.com/85590155/134840069-7dcea98a-1c12-40bc-8155-66ea2f260a2f.PNG)

 ### Summary
 - The sample mean for all manufacturing lots is 1498.78.
-Futhermore, the p-value = 0.06028, which is above our significance level.
+Furthermore, the p-value = 0.06028, which is above our significance level.
 Therefore, we fail to reject the null hypothesis.
 In other words, the PSI across all manufacturing lots is **not** statistically different from the population mean of 1,500 PSI.
 - For Lot 1, the sample mean is 1500 with a p-value = 1.
 Again, we fail to reject the null hypothesis.
 - For Lot 2, the sample mean is 1500.2 with a p-value = 0.6072.
 Again, we fail to reject the null hypothesis.
 - For Lot 3, the sample mean is 1496.14 with a p-value = 0.04168.
 In this case, we reject the null hypothesis.
 In other words, the PSI for Lot 3 is statistically different from the population mean of 1,500 PSI.
 The T-Tests supports our findings from the above analysis.

+## Study Design: MechaCar vs Competition
+In today's world, with supply chain issues driving up the costs of vehicles, price is often the top priority for consumers.
+To determine how MechaCar compares with other manufacturers a multiple linear regression model would be most appropriate.
+This is due to the multiple factors that influence the total cost of ownership.
+In this model **MSRP** would be the dependent variable.
+The independent variables would include:
+- MPG
+- Maintenance costs
+- Kelly Blue Book trade in value
+- Automotive class

+The null hypothesis would be there is no significant linear relationship between the MSRP, among all manufacturers, and the factors that influence a vehicle's cost of ownership; therefore, the slope of the linear model should be zero.
+The alternative hypothesis would be there is a linear relationship between the MSRP, among all manufacturers, and the factors that influence a vehicle's cost of ownership; therefore, the slope of the linear model should be nonzero.

+This study would involve collecting data on MechaCar and its comparable models across several different manufacturers.
+Naturally we would only want to include data from direct competitors with respect to car models.
+Also, due to recent fluctuations in prices, we would need to perhaps limit the time period of the data or apply a method to smooth the data.